Adam D. Weinberg

 Alice Pratt Brown Director

-Adam D. Weinberg became the Alice Pratt Brown Director of the Whitney Museum in October 2003.
-During his tenure, the Whitney has presented major exhibitions on a range of artists, including William Eggleston, Jeff Koons, Yayoi Kusama, Sherrie Levine, Glenn Ligon, Gordon Matta-Clark, Georgia O’Keeffe, and Ed Ruscha; offered award-winning educational programs; dramatically expanded its performance program; and experienced exponential growth in the permanent collection; and, in 2015, opened its new 220,000-square-foot Renzo Piano-designed building in 2015 in the Meatpacking District.
+Adam D. Weinberg became the Alice Pratt Brown Director of the Whitney Museum in 2003.
+During his tenure, the Whitney has presented dozens of exhibitions on emerging, mid-career, and established artists; offered award-winning educational programs; dramatically expanded its performance program; and experienced exponential growth in the permanent collection.
+Under his leadership, the Museum opened its new 220,000-square-foot Renzo Piano-designed building in 2015 in the Meatpacking District.

 Weinberg has curated exhibitions on artists from Edward Hopper, Richard Pousette-Dart, and Isamu Noguchi to Alex Katz, Robert Mangold, Sol LeWitt, and Frank Stella.
 Among the artists with whom he has organized major public projects are Christian Boltanski, Yoko Ono, Nam June Paik, Lorna Simpson, and Jessica Stockholder.
 He has written numerous exhibition catalogues and essays on modern and contemporary art, and has been a grant panelist for federal, state, city, and private foundations.

 Weinberg serves as a board member of the Andy Warhol Foundation for the Visual Arts, Storm King Art Center, the American Academy in Rome, and the Terra Foundation for American Art.
 He holds a bachelor’s degree from Brandeis University and a master’s degree from the Visual Studies Workshop, SUNY Buffalo.
 He has received honorary degrees from Colby College and the Pratt Institute, and in 2015 was awarded the insignia of Officer of the Order of Arts and Letters by the French government.